dfernandez79/barman/README.md

 * [Nodejs]
 * [Grunt]

 Before contributing with a _pull request_ do a `grunt dist` to run the linter and unit tests.

-If you want to understand the source code, or create your own library, the _Design Notes_ below will be helpful.
+To understand the source code, or create your own library, the _Design Notes_ below will be helpful.

 ### Running _integration tests_